ipwnponies/personal-blog/_recipes/cinnamon-rolls.md

 1. Mix ingredients together.
 1. Leave to autolyse for 20 minutes.
 1. Knead well.
+    This will take a longer time than expected because the tangzhong removes gluten from play.
 1. Shape into a ball, let rest for 60 to 90 minutes.
     Timing will depend on how warm the initial dough is, how warm the kitchen is, how much yeast was used, etc.
-1. Roll out into a 18"x8" rectangle.
-Be sure to dust a little flour.
+1. Split dough into two and roll out into a 18"x8" rectangle.
+    Be sure to dust liberally with flour so it doesn't stick when rolling.
 1. Spread filling evenly.
 1. Roll up along the long edge.
 1. Square off the ends and cut into 12 equal pieces.